dokku/dokku-letsencrypt/README.md

 `dokku-letsencrypt` gets around having to disable your web server using the following workflow:

   1. Temporarily add a reverse proxy for the `/.well-known/` path of your app to `https://127.0.0.1:$ACMEPORT`
-  2. Run [letsencrypt as a Docker container](https://letsencrypt.readthedocs.org/en/latest/using.html#running-with-docker) with the 'standalone' authenticator binding to `$ACMEPORT` to complete the ACME challenge and retrieve the TLS certificates
+  2. Run [the simp_le Let's Encrypt client](https://github.com/kuba/simp_le) in a [Docker container](https://hub.docker.com/r/m3adow/letsencrypt-simp_le) binding to `$ACMEPORT` to complete the ACME challenge and retrieve the TLS certificates
   3. Install the TLS certificates
-  4. Remove the reverse proxy
+  4. Remove the reverse proxy and reload nginx

 For a more in-depth explanation, see [this blog post](https://blog.semicolonsoftware.de/securing-dokku-with-lets-encrypt-tls-certificates/)